MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

   - Materialized views can't be enabled on an account that has availability zone-enabled regions.
   - Adding a new region with an availability zone isn't supported after materialized views are enabled on an account.
 - Periodic backup and restore
   - Materialized views aren't automatically restored during the restore process.
 You must enable the materialized views feature on the restored account after the restore process is finished.
-Then, can you can create the materialized views and builder again.
+Then, you can create the materialized views and builder again.

 ## Next steps